Post-game nutrition recovery for late night games

 The problem

-Awareness at the elite level has improved over the years with regard to individualisation of body composition goals and recognition that it is one of a number of factors that contribute to performance.
+Awareness at the elite level has improved over the years with regard to individualisation of body composition goals and recognition that it is just one of a number of factors that contribute to performance.
 However this understanding has not necessarily translated to junior ranks (although many clubs and sporting organisations are doing a great job in this area).
-Whether due to increased competitiveness in sport, impact of social media, or other factors, when you also add in COVID restrictions of late, these can all have a significant impact on those individuals who are susceptible to having concerns around body composition and body image.
-Both boys and girls can be affected, but of late the stereotypical client that I see with body composition/body image concerns are 15 year old females.
-Observation only, but for me it bring backs memories of myself at that age (as pictured in my local rep netball team) and dealing with my own stuff when it came to pressure to improve my performance, look a certain way and feel good about myself.
+Whether due to increased competitiveness in sport, impact of social media, or other factors, these can all have a significant impact on those individuals who are susceptible to having concerns around body composition and body image.
+Both boys and girls can be affected - don’t be fooled that this is only a problem for 15 year old females.
+Although discussing all of this does bring back memories of myself at that age (as pictured in my junior rep netball team) and dealing with my own stuff when it came to pressure to improve my performance, look a certain way and feel good about myself.

 Why is it a problem?

 Many factors can contribute to body composition and body image issues.
-Some are inherent to an individual, but we cannot ignore external factors such as social media and pressure from peers, parents, coaches or others with influence.
+Some are inherent to an individual, but we cannot ignore external factors such as media, social media, societal factors and culture, and pressure from peers, coaches, sometimes family members or others with influence.

-‘Comparison is the thief of joy’- I can’t remember where I read or heard this quote, but it always sticks in my mind when I think about teenagers these days who do a lot of sport.
+‘Comparison is the thief of joy’- this quote always sticks in my mind when I think about teenagers these days who do a lot of sport.
 Comparison to images on social media and comparison to their sporting idols, as well as their team mates and opponents.

 Realistic goals

 I meet many adolescent males who want to be built like an elite AFL or NBL/NBA player - NOW!
-I guarantee that the majority of adult elite athletes did not have the same amount of muscle mass or level of leanness when they were 16 that they do when they are 25 years old, and we need to remind young athletes of this.
+I would pretty much guarantee that adult elite athletes did not have the same amount of muscle mass or level of leanness when they were 16 that they do when they are 25 years old.
+We need to consistently remind young athletes of this.
 Bodies are designed to grow and develop throughout adolescence and teenagers develop at different rates.
 The only person you should be comparing yourself to is you.
 Easier said than done, but the goal is to get the best out of your own performance.
-Sometimes the anxiety associated with striving to achieve a body composition that is unrealistic at a particular age/stage can have a significantly negative impact on performance, which increases the risk of young talented athletes dropping out of sport due to disordered eating or mental health issues.
+Sometimes the anxiety associated with striving to achieve a body composition that is unrealistic at a particular age/stage can have a significant negative impact on performance and increase injury risk, which then increases the risk of young talented athletes dropping out of sport due to disordered eating or mental health issues.

 Too much focus on body composition